 - (a) Temporary Rule.
 A temporary rule becomes effective on the date the Codifier of Rules enters the rule in the North Carolina Administrative Code. - (b) Permanent Rule.
 A permanent rule approved by the Commission becomes effective five business days after the Commission delivers the rule to the Codifier of Rules, unless the agency adopting the rule specifies a later effective date.
-If the agency specifies a later effective date, the rule becomes effective on that date.

-A permanent rule that is not approved by the Commission because the Commission finds the rule is not clear and unambiguous or is not reasonably necessary to fulfill a duty delegated to the agency by the General Assembly becomes effective five business days after the agency adopting the rule delivers the rule to the Codifier of Rules, unless the agency adopting the rule specifies a later effective date.
-If the agency specifies a later effective date, the rule becomes effective on that date.

-A permanent rule that is not approved by the Commission because the Commission finds the rule is not within the authority delegated to the agency by the General Assembly becomes effective five business days after the agency adopting the rule delivers to the Codifier of Rules either a court order directing the entry or a declaratory judgment determining that the rule is within the authority delegated to the agency by the General Assembly, unless the agency adopting the rule specifies a later effective date.
-If the agency specifies a later effective date, the rule becomes effective on that date.

-(c) OSHA Standard. - A permanent rule concerning an occupational safety and health standard that is adopted by the Occupational Safety and Health Division of the Department of Labor and is identical to a federal regulation promulgated by the Secretary of the United States Department of Labor becomes effective on the date the Division delivers the rule to the Codifier of Rules, unless the Division specifies a later effective date.
-If the Division specifies a later effective date, the rule becomes effective on that date.
+If the agency specifies a later effective date, the rule becomes effective on that date. - A permanent rule that is not approved by the Commission becomes effective five business days after the agency adopting the rule delivers the rule to the Codifier of Rules, unless the agency adopting the rule specifies a later effective date.
+If the agency specifies a later effective date, the rule becomes effective on that date. - (c) OSHA Standard.
+A permanent rule concerning an occupational safety and health standard that is adopted by the Occupational Safety and Health Division of the Department of Labor and is identical to a federal regulation promulgated by the Secretary of the United States Department of Labor becomes effective on the date the Division delivers the rule to the Codifier of Rules, unless the Division specifies a later effective date.
+If the Division specifies a later effective date, the rule becomes effective on that date. - "§ 150B-21.4.

-"§ 150B-21.4.
 Fiscal notes on rules.